The American Album of Familiar Music

 Walter Gustave "Gus" Haenschen, who led the orchestra, composed the opening theme song, "Dream Serenade," with lyrics by Alfred Bryan.
 The line-up also included violin soloist Bertram Hirsch, the piano duo of Victor Arden and Phil Ohman, and a quartet billed as “The Henchmen,” after Haenschen.
-The show's announcers were André Baruch, Howard Claney and Roger Krupp.
+The show's announcers were George Ansbro, André Baruch, Howard Claney and Roger Krupp.
 The 30-minute show aired Sunday evenings at 9:00 p.m. until 1933 when it moved to 9:30 p.m.

 In 1938, the Hummerts did away with the studio audience after concluding that the music sounded better with fewer people in the studio, and fewer breaks due to applause.
 Musical Director and Conductor Gus Haenschen, who wrote many of the program's arrangements, ensured that the orchestra played softly as the announcer introduced each selection, thereby achieving a musical continuity from the opening to the close of each broadcast.

 In 1945, when Munn left the show for retirement, he was replaced by Frank Parker.
 In 1952, Parker was replaced by tenor Earl William, the stage name of Earl Sauvain.
 Baritone Michael Roberts and pianist Ernest Ulmer were also added to the cast in 1952.

 After the NBC run ended on November 19, 1950, the series moved a week later (November 26) to ABC where it was still broadcast Sundays at 9:30 p.m., continuing until the June 17, 1951 final network broadcast.
 From then until June 20, 1954, the orchestra, chorus and soloists toured the United States, and its performances were broadcast on local stations.